 It had 8 jewels: upper and lower balance hole/cap, lever and escape wheel.
 The mainspring was protected from breakage by employing a hook that slipped inside the barrel if wound up too much.

-Interesting to note is that the immensely cheap and popular Timex mechanical wrist watch (made from thr early 1950’s – 1970’s) that also used a pin-pallet escapement we’re so poorly made that it is almost impossible to service or repair them.
+Interesting to note is that the immensely cheap and popular Timex mechanical wristwatch (made from the early 1950s-1970s) that also used a pin-pallet escapement we’re so poorly made that it is almost impossible to service or repair them.

 The thick heavy brass plates and wheels are cleaned and inspected.
 New pins replaced old worn pins on the pallet.
 The watch was stem wound, but finger set.
-This watch was actually set by moving the hands with ones finger, thus the heavy green corrosion at the tip of the minute hand from many different fingers touching the end of the hand (see picture below).
+This watch was set by moving the hands with one’s finger depositing oils, leaving the heavy green corrosion at the tip of the minute hand (see picture below).
 After pivot and bushing polish, the watch comes to life and runs strong.